Skip to content

 Within South Africa’s Midlands, sparse swathes of tall grass sway in the breeze, backdropped by knuckled mountains and deep-blue skies.
 Here, over 100 years ago, British colonial troops went to war against both the local Zulus and Boers in a series of battles that shaped South Africa’s entire course of history.
 You can visit the Battlefields during your time here, including the sites of Isandlwana, Rorke’s Drift, and Blood River.

 It’s best to visit them with a guide, who’ll help to uncover their full story, from the events leading up to the clashes to the tactics used by each side and the lives of the soldiers and local communities that were affected.
 The guides here all grew up in the area and are incredible storytellers.
-It’s often easy to lean towards one side of history, but, when I visited, I found their retellings to be very balanced.
+It’s often easy to lean toward one side of history, but, when I visited, I found their retellings to be very balanced.
 Yet, while the guides stuck to the facts, they painted such a vivid picture that I felt quite overwhelmed with emotion at times.

 It’s possible to visit the Battlefields in a day from the Drakensberg Mountains, but I recommend staying for a couple of nights at one of the nearby lodges for a more immersive (and slower paced) experience.
 Fugitives’ Drift Lodge is my personal favourite — it has its own museum and library where you can brush up on the history before your tours.
 I also love that the guides hang out at the lodge, so you can often catch them before and after your Battlefield visits to ask any burning questions that have been on your mind.